bughuntrio/writeups/greengrocer/devslashnull/index.md

 *'Wellcome' typo is on the site, not one of my making!*

 Whilst this website looks different, as before there did not seem to be much / any extra functionality.
-At this point, Googling for Tor hidden service vulnerabilities I discovered a promising looking tool (OnionScan)[https://onionscan.org/].
-Unfortunately it appears as though this tool has not been actively developed since 2016, and does not support v3 onion addresses, which is what was being used by Greengrocer Market.
+At this point, Googling for Tor hidden service vulnerabilities I discovered a promising looking tool [OnionScan](https://onionscan.org/).
+Unfortunately it appears that this tool has not been actively developed since 2016, and does not support v3 onion addresses, which is what was being used by Greengrocer Market.

-Reading about the (checks that OnionScan performs)[https://github.com/s-rah/onionscan/blob/master/doc/what-is-scanned-for.md], I saw something familiar:
+Reading about the [checks that OnionScan performs](https://github.com/s-rah/onionscan/blob/master/doc/what-is-scanned-for.md), I saw something familiar:

 > Seriously, don't even run the tool, go to your site and check if you have `/server-status` reachable.
 If you do, turn it off!

 I found earlier that `/server-status` responded with a 403 error being accessed via the regular clearnet URL, but from the onion service over Tor it give a '200 OK' response!
 Apache mod_status, the Apache module behind the `/server-status` path, lists among other information URLs which have recently been visited.
 In this case, the output included the following interesting entries: